joshwcomeau/react-flip-move/README.md

 ## Gotchas

   * Does not work with stateless functional component children.
-This is because FlipMove uses refs to identify and apply styles to children, and stateless functional components cannot be given refs.
+This is because Flip Move uses refs to identify and apply styles to children, and stateless functional components cannot be given refs.

   * All children **need a unique `key` property**.
-Even if FlipMove is only given a single child, it needs to have a unique `key` prop for FlipMove to track it.
+Even if Flip Move is only given a single child, it needs to have a unique `key` prop for Flip Move to track it.

-  * **Existing transition/transform properties will be overridden.** I am hoping to change this in a future version, but at present, FlipMove does not take into account existing `transition` or `transform` CSS properties on its direct children.
+  * **Existing transition/transform properties will be overridden.** I am hoping to change this in a future version, but at present, Flip Move does not take into account existing `transition` or `transform` CSS properties on its direct children.

   * Elements whose positions have not changed between states will not be animated.
 This means that no `onStart` or `onFinish` callbacks will be executed for those elements.